 Try not to become too routine with your workout, meaning: change the exercises, use dumbbells then switch to barbells or machines.

-I hope the article was able to define weight training and shed some light on it for you; thanks for stopping by.
+I hope the article was able to define weight training and shed some light on it for you; thank you for your interest and stopping by.
 DWT